AdaCore/spark2014/lrm/source/packages.rst

 [This is needed to ensure that the variable has been initialized at the time of the read.]

-A write to a variable (or state abstraction, in the case of a call to a procedure which takes an abstraction as in output) declared in another library unit shall not be "executable during elaboration" (as defined above).
+The elaboration of a package's specification and body shall not write to a variable (or state abstraction, in the case of a call to a procedure which takes an abstraction as in output) declared outside of the package.
 The implicit write associated with a read of a volatile variable is permitted.

-[At some point in the future, the variable reads and writes that occur during a package's elaboration might be identified by specifying a Global aspect for a package.
-The above rule could then be defined in terms of the package's Global aspect instead of the package's elaboration code; flow analysis would then, as usual, verify the correctness of the Global aspect.]

-An Initial_Condition expression shall not depend on the value of a volatile object or state abstraction.
-[This is needed to ensure that initial conditions remain invariant during subsequent library unit elaboration.
-Note that an initial condition expression may be depend on a variable declared in another package, but an Elaborate pragma would then be required as described above.]
+[This rule applies to all packages: library level or not, instantations or not.]
+The inputs and outputs of a package's elaboration (including the elaboration of any private descendants of a library unit package) shall be as described in the Initializes aspect of the package.

 .. centered:: **Legality Rules**